×

 If you have not spent a lot of time in Ireland, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "We currently rent and may buy once we become Irish Citizens.
-Our home is in an estate (group of similar homes) and talking to locals and agents got us in," said one expat who made the move to Tobercurry.
+Our home is in an estate (group of similar homes) and talking to locals and agents got us in," explained one expat living in Tobercurry, Ireland.

 What should I pack when moving to Ireland?